 RICHARD D. BANK, received his BA from Temple University and his Juris Doctor from the University of Pennsylvania Law School.
 He is the author of eight books including The Everything Guide to Writing Nonfiction, Feig, a novel, and his most recent book, I Am Terezin, a work of creative nonfiction about the concentration camp Theresienstadt, He is a past president and current board member of the Philadelphia Writers’ Conference and has published over 100 articles, essays, short stories and book reviews.
 Richard has taught writing courses at the University of Pennsylvania, Temple University and other venues.
 He currently is on faculty at Rosemont College in the Graduate Publishing and MFA programs where he teaches courses including creative nonfiction and publishing law.
 Richard provides services as a writing coach for serious writers.

 ERIN ENTRADA KELLY has worked as a professional editor for more than ten years.
 She is the author of BLACKBIRD FLY, THE LAND OF FORGOTTEN GIRLS, and HELLO, UNIVERSE, all with HarperCollins.
-She is the recipient of several honors, including the APALA Award for Children’s Literature and the Golden Kite Honor Award.
+She is the recipient of several honors, including the APALA Award for Children’s Literature, the Golden Kite Honor Award, and THE JOHN NEWBERY MEDAL.
 Kelly has also published more than thirty short stories in publications worldwide and was a finalist for the Philippines Free Press Award for Short Fiction.
 Kelly has extensive experience as a professional editor.
 She’s edited manuscripts for authors, studios, and marketing collectives, and currently works as a corporate copy editor for a Philadelphia-based company.

 CASSANDRA KRIVY HIRSCH, a Rosemont MFA graduate in Fiction (‘08), is the author of an historical romance, Under the Linden Tree (2012).
 She has written freelance features and articles for many regional publications since 1991, and her short memoir, “Ghosts”, was nominated for a Pushcart Prize.
 She has taught writing at Drexel University since 2008, both in the first-year writing curriculum and a course she designed in 2015 to teach memoir writing, bringing Drexel students with her to learn side-by-side with incarcerated individuals in a Philadelphia jail.
 She is a developmental editor for writers of fiction and memoir, and is collaborating on a screenplay adaptation of a young adult novel she drafted, called The Nature of It.
 One of the things she loves to help her students and clients discover, when they’re crafting fiction and memoir, is narrative point-of-view.